danieldeutsch/sacrerouge/doc/datasets/fabbri2020.md

 - `summaries.jsonl`: The model output summaries with their input documents and the ground-truth references
 - `summaries-with-crowd.jsonl`: The model output summaries with their input documents and the ground-truth and ten crowdsourced references
 - `metrics.jsonl`: The expert and Turker annotations that correspond to `summaries.jsonl` and `summaries-with-crowd.jsonl`
-- `all-summaries.jsonl.gz`: All of the model outputs across the entire CNN/DM test dataset.
+- `all-summaries-preproc-refs.jsonl.gz`: All of the model outputs across the entire CNN/DM test dataset.
-The corresponding reference was maintained for each model output, which may be different than the reference is included in `summaries.jsonl`.
+The corresponding reference was maintained for each model output, which is some preprocessed version of the original references that appear in `summaries.jsonl`.
 That is, the outputs are grouped by the `instance_id`, but each `instance_id` may have many different references due to model preprocessing differences.
-The documents are the same per `instance_id`, so the preprocessing will not be consistent across documents and summaries/references.
+- `all-summaries-orig-refs.jsonl.gz`: All of the model outputs across the entire CNN/DM test dataset.
+This version uses the documents and references as extracted by the huggingface CNN/DM scripts.
+The documents and references should be common across the same `instance_id`.

-Further, the aligned system outputs have duplicate instances.
+For `all-summaries-preproc-refs.jsonl.gz` and `all-summaries-orig-refs.jsonl.gz`, the aligned system outputs have duplicate instances.
 We only keep the first occurrence of any instance and ensure that the summary which was judged is selected.

 Notes: